gordon-cs/gordon-360-api/README.md

 To make someone an admin, simply insert a record into this table through MSSQL Studio.

+###### CUSTOM_PROFILE

+A record in this table stores:

+- username - The gordon username of the current user (firstname.lastname)
+- facebook - The URL of the user's facebook without its domain name
+- twitter - The URL of the user's twitter without its domain name
+- instagram - The URL of the user's instagram without its domain name
+- linkedin - The URL of the user's linkedin without its domain name

+Users don't exist in the table unless they add/edit their social media links on 360 site.
+Once a user adds any links, the user will be added to the table.
+This logic is done so that there won't be unused users in the table which can possibly slow down the website.

 ###### JNZB_ACTIVITIES

 A record in this table stores all the same fields as an Activity table in Jensibar would.